 RENTAL CAR INSURANCE IN LOS CABOS

-Pro Tip: I do not recommend purchasing insurance online when you reserve the rental car.
+Tip: I do not recommend purchasing insurance online when you reserve a rental car.
 I would wait until you arrive or call to ask the price for liability coverage per day.

 PICTURES AND VIDEOS

 Before driving off into the sunset to enjoy your vacation do a thorough inspection of the rental car.
 I like to take video and zoom in on everything that could be questionable.